bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

 The email that contains the sandbox credentials is sent only once.
 However, you can access the sandbox by signing in to the [BigCommerce account](https://login.bigcommerce.com/accounts/list) that uses the same email address as your Partner Portal account.

-To review and manage your sandbox and trial stores in the Partner Portal, hover over **Reporting** in the top nav, then click **Review Sandboxes & Trials**.
+To review and manage your sandbox and trial stores in the Partner Portal, hover over **Reporting** in the top navigation, then click **Review Sandboxes & Trials**.

 ![Reporting menu](https://storage.googleapis.com/bigcommerce-production-dev-center/images/partner-portal/partner-portal-menu-reporting-review-sandboxes.png)